merde-libertas/merdecoin/merdecoin-v0.01/doc/README.md

-Bitcoin Core
+Merdecoin Core
 =============

 Setup
 ---------------------
-Bitcoin Core is the original Merdecoin client and it builds the backbone of the network.
+Merdecoin Core is the original Merdecoin client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Merdecoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Merdecoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).
+To download Merdecoin Core, visit [merdecoincore.org](https://merdecoincore.org/en/download/).

 Running
 ---------------------